-It will always have a bit of saltiness to it but it is almost undetectable.
+There will always be a bit of saltiness to it but it is almost undetectable.

-Plus sweet and salty flavors can complement each other like salty caramel chocolate or ice cream.
+Besides, sweet and salty flavors can complement each other, like a salty caramel chocolate.

 How to Make Knafeh

-Knafeh is traditionally made in a large circular metal tray.
+The most traditional way to make Knafeh is in a large circular metal tray.

-The cheese is chopped in a food processor so it can be easily pressed firmly into the tray on top of the topping (this dish is constructed backwards).
+Press the cheese firmly into the tray on top of the topping (this dish is constructed backwards).

-Once it is out of the oven the tray is flipped into another tray so that the shredded topping is now on the top in its rightful place.
+Take it out of the oven and flip it into the other tray (or plate) so that the shredded topping is now on the top.

-Then it is doused with a hot sugar syrup that quickly gets soaked up into the dessert.
+Douse the Knafeh with the hot sugar syrup which quickly will soak into the dessert.